poshaw/learn_python3/README.md

 For me it's at /usr/bin/python

-Clone this to a local machine
+Clone this git repository to a local machine
 ``` bash
 $ git clone git@github.com:poshaw/learn_python3.git
 ```